-Every time you visit your doctor or healthcare provider, they take your blood pressure.
-Taking your blood pressure is the only way to know if you have high blood pressure (hypertension).
-Nearly half of American adults have high blood pressure and many don’t know it.
+Every time you visit your doctor or healthcare provider, someone takes your blood pressure.
+Taking your blood pressure is the only way to know if you have high blood pressure (also called hypertension).
+Nearly half of American adults have high blood pressure, and many don’t know it.
 Treating and managing high blood pressure is important.

-Despite what a lot of people think, nervousness, sweating, or feeling flushed or dizzy are not symptoms of high blood pressure, that’s why it’s called a silent killer.
+Despite what a lot of people think, high, even dangerously high blood pressure often causes no symptoms.
+That’s why it’s called a silent killer.
 While high blood pressure usually has no symptoms, it does increase your risk for heart attack, stroke, heart failure, kidney disease or failure, vision loss, sexual dysfunction, angina, or peripheral artery disease.
-The higher your blood pressure, the more your risk increases.
+The higher your blood pressure and the longer it stays that way untreated, the more your risk increases.

 - Even if high blood pressure runs in your family, you can avoid it yourself with proper lifestyle choices (balanced diet, regular exercise).

-- Just because you feel fine doesn’t mean you are fine (remember, silent killer).
+- Just because you feel fine, that doesn’t mean you are fine (remember, silent killer).
 Get your blood pressure checked.

-- Just because your doctor checks your blood pressure doesn’t mean you shouldn’t also monitor it at home.
+- Your provider checks your blood pressure, but you should also monitor it at home.
 Home monitoring readings can help your doctor assess your treatment plan.

 - Follow your treatment plan; see your doctor regularly and take your medications as prescribed.

 - Learn how to check your blood pressure at home.